brownemint/Ti-Android-CameraView/README.md

 Titanium View with the background image sourced directly from the Android camera.

+This module is not actively maintained.
+If you like using it and want to contribute that would be great, and very much appreciated.
+If you are looking for more features, check out [flashcam](https://github.com/RicardoJCP/flashcam) from Ricardo Pereira.
+Ricardo has cloned version 0.6.4 and will be adding methods for flash, torch, and possibly much more.

 ## Accessing the custom-android-camera Module

 To access this module from JavaScript, you would do the following: